b0tchsec/b0tchsec.github.io/2018/openctf/_posts/2018-08-12-babys-first-rop.md

 ## Gadget Hunting

-Admitadedly, I didn't do a ton of reversing on this one.
+Admittedly, I didn't do a ton of reversing on this one.
 I knew I still needed to find gadgets for this challenge, so I started looking for how I might find these.
 It didn't take long for me to notice this loop in the assembly.

 <img src="https://i.imgur.com/xUVcAYp.png" class="img-responsive"/>